• Home

 Daintree Ferry crosssing at Daintree River

-Distance from Port Douglas to the Daintree Visitors Centre is 69 km and will take approximately 90 minutes in a car.
+The distance from Port Douglas to the Daintree Visitors Centre is 69 km and will take approximately 90 minutes in a car.
 This includes the ferry crossing across the Daintree River.
-The cost is $28 return on the ferry.
+The cost is $28 return on the ferry (at the time of writing).
 Locals in possession of a Douglas Pass can cross for free.

-The Daintree rainforest stretches north over 70 kms from the Daintree river to the Bloomfield river and encompasses Cape Tribulation, where Captain Cook was ship wrecked over 200 years ago.
+The Daintree rainforest stretches north over 70 KM from the Daintree River to the Bloomfield River and encompasses Cape Tribulation, where Captain Cook was shipwrecked over 200 years ago.

 Cape Tribulation is located in the Daintree rainforest just before the sealed road gives way to the 4wd dirt road.